“Mosquitoes prefer to bite people who have just eaten a banana or have smelly feet.”

 So, most vacation seekers begin their journey with euphoric happiness.
 Couples look longingly into each other’s eyes and rave about how this will be “the best holiday ever”, and families all believe that it will “bring them closer together”.
-But, it seems that before holiday makers even get onto the beaches full of semi-naked people, the cracks begin to show…
+But, it seems that even before holidaymakers get onto the beaches full of semi-naked people, the cracks begin to show…

-I have created my own personal countdown, from 10-1, 1 being the least annoying annoyance and 10 being ultimately the worst thing possible as a consequence of destination vacation!
+In honour of said declaration, I have created my own personal countdown.
+Beginning with 1, as the least annoying annoyance, and 10, being ultimately the worst thing possible as a consequence of destination vacation.
+Let’s begin!

 1) You look whiter than everyone else, even though you prepped yourself with a spray tan

 Everyone knows that many of us Brits resemble Dulux’s ‘white cotton’ paint without a little bit of assistance.
 And we are all aware of how other countries seem to be filled with bronzed beauties and mahogany men.
 So, to avoid standing out like a sore thumb, many of us resort to the fake tan or sun bed option.
 For those who don’t, you soon realise that everyone lives there can see the word “tourist” imprinted on your pale, white face.
 You try and overcome this by tanning by the pool, but being a Brit and only seeing the sun around 55 times a year, you get burnt and go red instead.
 Can we ever win?

 2) Your appearance goes whack